-If the reconvened ARD meeting ends in non-consensus, contact the Director of Special Education for Instructional Programming or the Director of Special Education, Specialized Programming immediately following the ARD meeting so that plans can be made to send the parent the required Notice of Refusal.
-The Prior Written Notice must be reviewed at the Director level before the final copy is provided to the parent.
+If the reconvened ARD meeting ends in Non-Consensus, contact the Director of Special Education immediately following the ARD meeting so that plans can be made to send the parent the required Notice of Refusal.
+The Director must review the Prior Written Notice before the final copy is provided to the parent.